 - Leave to dry for 6 hours, away from dust.
 Adhesion is progressive and may vary depending on room temperature.

 - The mixture is homogeneous when it becomes transparent.

 - If necessary, ease the product onto the edges with a spatula.

-– We advise you to protect your creations by applying a layer of acrylic gloss medium 24 hours before casting the Bio-based Glazing Resin.
+- We advise you to protect your creations by applying a layer of acrylic gloss medium 24 hours before covering with the Bio-based Glazing Resin.

 - Avoid contact with eyes and skin, wear gloves.

 - Do not mix the components of Bio-based Glazing Resin with other components of the Gédéo resins range.

 - Gédéo resins are not intended to come into contact with food, plants, dust or insects.

 - Do not exceed 300ml of glazing resin mixture, in order to limit any risk of overheating.

 - Make sure your mould is clean and entirely free of oils before casting (if necessary, wipe over with a cloth soaked in alcohol)

 - Resin creations, even when dry, cannot withstand contact with water.

 The products will last longer when stored in their original packaging, properly sealed between 15°C – 25°C. Store in a frost-free place.
 6 months after opening when stored in the original, closed can.